 11. Spine Strengthening Exercise

 This is a bridge exercise combined with chest openers with a resistance band.
-It helps strengthen the spine and improve spinal stability.
+It helps strengthen the spine and glutes and improves spinal stability.

 - Lie down on a mat and hold a therapy band.
 Keep your hands shoulder-width apart and feet flat on the floor, about 2 feet away from your hips.

 - Push your hips up toward the ceiling and squeeze your glute muscles.